 - leads strategy guiding operational decision making and implementation

 - makes certain that the objects in our Constitution are achieved in ways which suit contemporary circumstances

-The Board's current strategic plan, developed for the period 2017 - 2020, identifies the key focus areas of member engagement and value, technology and operational excellence, influence, advocacy, and branding, best-in-class training and accreditation, and financial sustainability.
+The Board's current strategic plan, developed for the period 2020-2022-2024, identifies the key focus areas of member engagement and value, technology and operational excellence, influence, advocacy, and branding, best-in-class training and accreditation, and financial sustainability.

 Our constitution provides the framework for sound governance and articulates the purposes of the organisation to:

 - Promote and foster the use of dispute resolution and the work of our members.